Meet the Clerk of Court & Her Team

 During Kim’s first term, she has moved her office forward with technology and added services.
 The office now accepts credit cards, e-filing of civil and criminal pleadings, e-recording of mortgages and conveyance documents, and is now a passport acceptance facility.
 Kim also initiated the relocation of the largest manual early voting site in Plaquemines, in order to provide faster and efficient services to the voters.
 In 2019, the new Plaquemines Parish Courthouse opened in Pointe-a-la-Hache, which the clerk of court staffs to provides services to the residents of the East Bank and lower end of Plaquemines.
-Numerous enhancements are planned for her second term.
+She was re-elected in 2023.

-Kim was named to the Louisiana Clerks of Court Association Board of Directors to serve a two-year term in 2017, and was recently named to serve another two-year term as the board’s secretary.
+Kim was named to the Louisiana Clerks of Court Association Board of Directors in 2017, served as treasurer, and in 2022 was elected to serve as third vice president.
 The board reviews and fulfills the goals of the mission; to support Louisiana Clerks of Court and their employees to improve working environment, to meet legal requirements and to better serve the public.
 Kim takes pride in serving on a state level, representing all of Plaquemines Parish.

-Kim has been married to her husband Chris for 27 years and they have one daughter, Jordyn Layne.
+Kim has been married to her husband Chris since 1993, and they have one daughter, Jordyn Layne.
 She is a member of Our Lady of Perpetual Help Church and resides in Belle Chasse.